openworm/org.geppetto.docs/source/build.rst

 Maven Profiles
 ============

-Geppetto is build with Maven, using the command.
-Maven allows for different build steps to be specified for different environments.
-Geppetto provides a development and a production profile.
-When building for a production environment, certain steps are followed that are not desired in a development environment.
+Geppetto is built using Maven, with the "mvn install" command.
+Maven allows for different build steps to be specified for different environments and Geppetto provides a development and a production profile, see below for how to trigger different builds.
+Builds can be triggered at the root from the org.geppetto bundle and parameters will be propagated to the children (children bundles are defined in org.geppetto/pom.xml).
+Maven builds can also be triggered for individual bundles from the specific bundle root that needs to be built.

 Building for development